USA Independence Day (July 4): Timeline, Q & A and Facts

 THE DECLARATION OF INDEPENDENCE

-The document was originally written by Thomas Jefferson, but Benjamin Franklin and John Adams, along with Jefferson then worked together to make changes.
-The final draft of the Declaration of Independence was adopted on July 4, 1776, but the actual signing of the final document took place on August 2, 1776.
+Thomas Jefferson wrote the first draft of the document, but Benjamin Franklin, John Adams, and Jefferson all worked together to make changes.
+The final draft of the Declaration of Independence was approved on July 4, 1776, but it wasn't until August 2, 1776 that it was signed.

 We invite you to refresh your memory as an annual tradition.
 Read a transcription of the complete text of the Declaration at www.archives.gov.